Frequently Asked Questions about CiteLinker/Uresolver

 - Request a copy of the article be sent to you if you are a Distance Student (if it is owned in print by Unitec)

-Not all of our databases are configured to work with Article Linker yet, but more will be added.
+Not all of our databases are configured to work with Cite Linker yet, but more will be added.
 Some databases do not currently support the UResolver technology.

-- Via the journals we subscribe to with the Article Linker service enabled
+- Via the journals we subscribe to with the Cite Linker service enabled

 - Via Google Scholar (where we subscribe to the journal) - see question 4 below

-Contact our Information Services team to find out if a specific database is enabled with Article Linker (Uresolver).
+Contact our Information Services team to find out if a specific database is enabled with Cite Linker (Uresolver).

-Article Linker links will appear in databases licensed by Unitec Library for Unitec staff and students.
-These databases and Article Linker links are available to anyone using Unitec computers on all Unitec locations.
+Cite Linker links will appear in databases licensed by Unitec Library for Unitec staff and students.
+These databases and Cite Linker links are available to anyone using Unitec computers on all Unitec locations.
 Wireless or remote access is also be available if you login with your Unitec username and password.

 4. How do I access full-text articles from Google Scholar?